pure-data/pddp/md-reference/text-delete.md

 ---
 title: text delete
-description: delete a line or clear
+description: delete a line or clear.
 categories:
 - object
-pdcategory: vanilla, Data Management
+pdcategory: Misc
 last_update: '0.49'
 see_also:
 - list